-Likely to affect homeowners, equipment manufacturers, and pool builders, the shortage can already be felt in rising prices.
-Homeowners investing in constructing or remodeling a personal pool are going to think twice about traditional filtration; with the fear of not being able to use said pool, and increased prices for chemicals might push customers to look for alternative solutions.
-And pool cleaning service providers will be pressured to bear the increased cost of materials without passing it on to their customers.
+Likely to affect homeowners, equipment manufacturers, and pool builders, the shortage can already be felt in rising chlorine prices.
+Homeowners investing in constructing or remodeling a personal pool are going to think twice about traditional water sanitization; the fear of not being able to use their pool, and increased prices for chemicals, may lead homeowners to look for alternative sanitization solutions.
+In addition, pool maintenance providers will be pressured to bear the increased cost of materials without passing it on to their customers.

 Even perceived shortages can cause changes in a market, both short-term (e.g., hoarding) and long-term (e.g., alternative products coming to market.)
 What are the alternatives, and how viable are these solutions?

 Alternative chemical sanitation